Iran’s Coming Clash With Germany

 Since August, Germany has approved over $100 million worth of weapons exports to Israel.
 It has been Israel’s second-largest arms exporter for decades.

 The Houthis and Hezbollah, both Iranian proxies, are not going to do anything contrary to Iran’s wishes.
-They know where their funding and support comes from.
+They know where their funding and support come from.
 They know better than to bite the hand that feeds them.
 These ultimatums then should be viewed as Iranian ultimatums.

-“Germany’s words and actions resonated with Hezbollah and other Islamic terrorists,” Trumpet editor in chief Gerald Flurry wrote for our January print issue.
+“Germany’s words and actions resonated with Hezbollah and other Islamic terrorists,” Trumpet editor in chief Gerald Flurry wrote in our January 2024 issue.
 “Hezbollah’s chief terrorist, Hassan Nasrallah, scheduled a speech for November 3, and the world braced itself for him to declare war on Israel, as he had indicated he would do, especially if Israel invaded Gaza.
 But he did not.
 Hezbollah did little aside from a few scattered skirmishes.
 This puzzled people.
 Why did Hezbollah leaders back down so publicly when they had so many reasons to declare war?”

 Mr. Flurry then asked: “Is it possible they are afraid of Germany?”